ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Encrypted requests can be copied and replayed by the Oblivious Relay resource.
-The threat model for Oblivious HTTP allows the possibility that an Oblivious Relay Resource might replay requests.
+The threat model for Oblivious HTTP allows the possibility that an oblivious relay resource might replay requests.
 Furthermore, if a client sends an encapsulated request in TLS early data (see {{Section 8 of TLS}} and
 {{!RFC8470}}), a network-based adversary might be able to cause the request to be replayed.
 In both cases, the effect of a replay attack and the mitigations